brikis98/yevgeniy-brikman-homepage/_posts/2015-05-19-docker-osx-dev.md

 1. You only need the VM in the development environment, so the performance overhead does not affect production.
 2. You only need to run a *single* VM no matter how many Docker containers you want to run on top of it.
-You pay the penalty of starting this VM just once and you leave it running in the background.
+You pay the penalty of starting this VM just once, and you leave it running in the background.
 You can then run as many docker containers as you want on top of this VM, with each container starting and stopping in a fraction of a second.